|Leksand, Dalarna, Sweden|

 (projects i'm following)

-Posted by Kevin Jarvis about 6 years ago
+Posted by Kevin Jarvis over 6 years ago

 I hope you don't mind hearing MY opinion of the Permaculture Association here in Sweden and the Nordic countries...